GenericMappingTools/gmt/doc/rst/source/grdreformat.rst

     round-offs).

-    If *scale* and *offset* are supplied you may also append a value that represents ’Not-a-Number’ (for floating-point grids this is unnecessary since the IEEE NaN is used; however integers need a value which means no data available).
-The *scale* and *offset* modifiers may be left empty to select default values (scale = 1, offset = 0), or you may specify *a* for auto-adjusting the scale and/or offset of packed integer grids (=*id/a* is a shorthand for =\ *id/a/a*).
+    If *scale* and *offset* are supplied you may also append a value that represents 'Not-a-Number' (for floating-point grids this is unnecessary since the IEEE NaN is used; however integers need a value which means no data available).
+The *scale* and *offset* modifiers may be left empty to select default values (scale = 1, offset = 0), or you may specify *a* for auto-adjusting the scale and/or offset of packed integer grids (=\ *id/a* is a shorthand for =\ *id/a/a*).
 When *id*\ =\ *gd*, the file will be saved using the GDAL library.
 Append the format *:driver* and optionally the output *datatype*.
 The driver names are those used by GDAL itself (e.g.,